wtchen/datatools-ui/docs/user/gtfs-plus-editor.md

 Using Data Manager's [Feed Transformations feature](./managing-projects-feeds.md#feed-transformations), existing route attribute data can be added from two methods:

-1. by using the `route_attributes.txt` from an existing feed version, or
+1. by using `route_attributes.txt` from an existing feed version, or
 2. by using CSV data external from Data Manager.

 Feed transformations are set up in Data Manager outside the GTFS+ Editor, under `Feed > Settings > Feed Transformations`.

-#### Using the `route_attributes.txt` from another feed version
+#### Using `route_attributes.txt` from another feed version

 1. Under "Transformation Settings", click "New Transformation".
 2. Check that the applicable conditions to execute the transformation are listed:
-   * To inject `route_attributes.txt` when importing/fetching a new feed version, ensure that "Fetched Automatically" and "Manually Uploaded are listed.
+    * To inject `route_attributes.txt` when importing/fetching a new feed version, ensure that "Fetched Automatically" and "Manually Uploaded" are listed.
-   * To inject `route_attributes.txt` when exporting editor snapshots, ensure that "Produced in house" is listed.
+    * To inject `route_attributes.txt` when exporting editor snapshots, ensure that "Produced In-House" is listed.
 3. Click "Add a step to transformation" dropdown, and select "Replace file from version transformation".
 4. Select `route_attributes.txt` as the table to replace.
-5. Select the feed version which `route_attributes.txt` is to be used (see screenshot below).
+5. Select the feed version that will provide `route_attributes.txt` (see screenshot below).

 ![Replace route attributes from version screenshot](../img/transform-route-attr-from-version.png)